beyond-all-reason/teiserver/documents/guides/local_setup.md

 sudo su postgres
 psql postgres postgres <<EOF
 CREATE USER teiserver_dev WITH PASSWORD '123456789';
-CREATE DATABASE teiserver_dev;
-GRANT ALL PRIVILEGES ON DATABASE teiserver_dev to teiserver_dev;
 ALTER USER teiserver_dev WITH SUPERUSER;

 CREATE USER teiserver_test WITH PASSWORD '123456789';
-CREATE DATABASE teiserver_test;
-GRANT ALL PRIVILEGES ON DATABASE teiserver_test to teiserver_test;
 ALTER USER teiserver_test WITH SUPERUSER;
 EOF
 exit

 # You should now be back in the teiserver folder as yourself
-# this next command will perform database migrations
+# this next command will create the required database.
+# Set the MIX_ENV environment variable to perform tasks in a different mix
+# environment (e.g. `MIX_ENV=test`).
 mix ecto.create

+# This next command will run all pending db migrations.
+mix ecto.migrate
 ```

 #### Localhost certs